The Billion-Dollar Battle of Outdoor B2B Platforms

 Up in Michigan, another company called Envoy B2B is working on just such a product.

 Jon Faber, the CEO of Envoy, has directed his team to build a “retailer-centric” platform under the umbrella of a new company called BrandKeep.
 After interviewing more than 250 retailers across the U.S., Faber and his team have concluded that, right now, retailers’ biggest pain point isn’t the labor associated with placing orders through multiple B2Bs.
-“The primary challenge is organization,” Faber says.
+“The primary challenge is organization,” Faber said.
 The only way to manage all the B2B systems productively is with another system designed to keep everything in one place.

 To that end, BrandKeep, a cloud-based platform, won’t focus on order writing; instead, Faber and his team have dubbed their new tool a “vendor relationship management” system, which they’re calling the first of its kind.
 More like a digital filing cabinet, it will allow retailers to manually organize their B2B links, order deadlines, MAP policies, seasonal workbooks, price lists, and all the rest in one place.
 Brands will also be able to participate in the platform, providing verified information to retailers.
 Gabe Maier, former vice president at Grassroots, is leading the project.
 It will be available as soon as this year for some users, though the team at Envoy hasn’t released an official timeline.

-“The retailer’s world has become more and more fragmented as brands continue to adopt digital solutions,” says Maier.
+“The retailer’s world has become more and more fragmented as brands continue to adopt digital solutions,” said Maier.
 “We believe [the problem] can only be solved by building a platform that puts the retailer in the driver’s seat from day one.”

 Maybe, or maybe not.
 Frank at The Trail Head says that, in general, B2B management products strike him as “margin vampires”—so-called solutions, usually subscription-based, that eat away at retailers’ bottom lines.
-“Could I hire someone half-time, pay them to manage my B2Bs for me, and come out ahead?” he says.
+“Could I hire someone half-time, pay them to manage my B2Bs for me, and come out ahead?” he said.
 “More technology isn’t necessarily the solution to bad technology.”

 For retailers who find themselves particularly affected by the hyper-fragmented state of the market and do want to manage the problem themselves, however, it might be just the lifeline they need.

 It’s worth noting that not everyone is sold on the idea of B2Bs in the first place.
 As with any technology, there are bound to be skeptics.
 Some predict, pessimistically, that B2Bs will sound the death knell for trade shows and independent sales reps, but those fears are probably overblown.
 Though it’s tempting to read Emerald’s (i.e. Outdoor Retailer’s) investment in Elastic as a hedge against potential trade show declines, OR show director Marisa Nicholson is quick to emphasize her organization’s position on the new Digital Market buying tool.
-“I don’t see it as replacing the trade show,” she says.
+“I don’t see it as replacing the trade show,” she said.
 “I see it as the evolution of how we’re doing business.
 It doesn’t change the reason you’re coming to OR.
 Ultimately it just provides a more efficient sales tool.”

 Ditto on the rep side.
-As Phil Flamand, a three-decade industry rep and owner of the agency Flamand Sports, which represents brands such as prAna and Thule, points out, it’s natural for folks in his position to worry about this kind of thing.
-“You start to think, if this becomes too good, they’re not going to need me anymore,” he says.
+As Phil Flamand, a three-decade industry rep and owner of the agency Flamand Sports, which represents brands such as prAna and Thule, pointed out, it’s natural for folks in his position to worry about this kind of thing.
+“You start to think, if this becomes too good, they’re not going to need me anymore,” he said.
 “But the fact is, we now have a better pulse on retailers’ businesses because of these tools.”

 In the coming years, the conversation is much more likely to pivot to issues like data privacy.
-“Any investor in a publicly traded company in our industry would be interested in getting their hands on preseason sales data,” Hill at Grassroots says.
+“Any investor in a publicly traded company in our industry would be interested in getting their hands on preseason sales data,” Hill at Grassroots said.
 As B2Bs continue to add brands and retailers to their client lists, the opportunity to monetize data from those businesses will only grow.

 It’s a concern that’s painfully present for many retailers.
-“There’s too much money at stake here not to think there’s a data play going on,” says Frank at The Trail Head.
+“There’s too much money at stake here not to think there’s a data play going on,” said Frank at The Trail Head.
 “The big fear every retailer has is that this data will be weaponized against us.”
-If B2Bs start selling sales data to brands (especially the ones with direct-to-consumer channels) as well as online marketplaces, he says, “it will destroy the secret sauce we have as individual store owners trying to compete.”
+If B2Bs start selling sales data to brands (especially the ones with direct-to-consumer channels) as well as online marketplaces, he said, “it will destroy the secret sauce we have as individual store owners trying to compete.”

 For now, Grassroots has a written agreement with NuORDER that the latter won’t sell preseason order data from any Grassroots retailers.
 Reddin, over at Elastic, makes a similar promise.
-“It never has been, and never will be, a short- or long-term objective to use our clients’ sell-in data for anything other than providing an intuitive interface that allows for informed and predictive buy recommendations,” he says.
-Elastic doesn’t currently include language in its contracts that binds the company to this promise, but Reddin says he’s in the process of writing it in.
+“It never has been, and never will be, a short- or long-term objective to use our clients’ sell-in data for anything other than providing an intuitive interface that allows for informed and predictive buy recommendations,” he said.
+Elastic doesn’t currently include language in its contracts that binds the company to this promise, but Reddin said he’s in the process of writing it in.